OPTML-Group/OPTML-Group.github.io/posts/ilmvp_cvpr23.md

 In this paper, we revisit and advance visual prompting (VP) from the perspective of label mapping (LM). we show that when reprogramming an ImageNet-pretrained ResNet-18 to 13 target tasks, our method (ILM-VP) outperforms baselines by a substantial margin, e.g., 7.9% and 6.7% accuracy improvements in transfer learning to the target Flowers102 and CIFAR100 datasets.
 Besides, our proposal on CLIP-based VP provides 13.7% and 7.1% accuracy improvements on Flowers102 and DTD respectively.

-Beyond the significant accuracy gain, we also show the interpretability brought by our method: The mapped source labels share similar visual features with the target labels.
+Beyond the significant accuracy gain, we also show the better interpretability brought by our method: The mapped source labels share similar visual features with the target labels.

 <center>
     <img style="border-radius: 0.3125em;